 Nine members of the College of Engineering, Technology, and Architecture (CETA) at the University of Hartford saw a problem—the shortage of PPE (Personal Protection Equipment) for health care workers working during the COVID-19 pandemic—and came together to help solve it.
-In less than a two-week time span, they joined forces; selected and modified a design; gathered and ordered materials; picked up 3D printers from campus; and printed, assembled, and completed for delivery 125 highly coveted face covers for local health professionals.
+In less than a two-week time span, they joined forces; selected and modified a design; gathered and ordered materials; picked up 3D printers from campus; and printed, assembled, and completed for delivery, to date, 175 highly coveted face covers for local health professionals.

 University of Hartford alumnus and Coordinator for Internal Communications at Masonicare Adam Raider ’94 (A&S) said, “On behalf of everyone at Masonicare, we are deeply grateful to Professor Asaki and the University of Hartford for this generous donation of face covers for our caregivers.
 During this nationwide shortage of personal protection equipment, every contribution helps.
 This gesture is especially meaningful to me personally, as it is coming from my alma mater.”

-This time-lapse video, recorded by University of Hartford alumnus and assistant professor of biomedical engineering Takafumi Asaki ’03, M’04, demonstrates the process of 3D printing face shield parts over the span of four hours.
+This time-lapse video below, recorded by University of Hartford alumnus and assistant professor of biomedical engineering Takafumi Asaki ’03, M’04, demonstrates the process of 3D printing face shield parts over the span of four hours.

 The project began as a groundswell.
 Several CETA faculty, staff, and students read online about how much-needed face covers can be printed on 3D printers.
 Julie Chen, adjunct professor of architecture and woodshop and digital fabrication lab manager, described the group’s momentum saying, “The moment we all jumped on a video conference together and I could see so many of my colleagues were eager to pitch-in, that lit a fire in me.
 I've been so proud to work with my CETA colleagues on this.”